Last Updated: June 3, 2026

 E - Select the top view and open the Assign Resources dialog box.

 Microsoft Project has calculated the total work and cost for your Master Project.
-Does that work, and do the costs match the project constraints set for the project?
+Does the Work and Cost calculated in the Project Summary Task match the project constraints determined for the project?

 Update Journal on Entering Estimates - 15 minutes